-The Department of Justice’s (DOJ) Office of Justice Programs (OJP) and the Department of Health and Human Services’ (HHS) Center for Disease Control and Prevention (CDC) established this Federal Medicolegal Death Investigation (MDI) Interagency working group (MDI-IWG) to coordinate Federal initiatives to strengthen the MDI system and support death investigation services practiced by medical examiner and coroner offices (ME/Cs) across the United States.
-The MDI-IWG commenced in March 2018, is co-chaired by senior leadership from OJP and CDC, and builds upon the work of prior Federal MDI working groups.
+The Department of Justice’s (DOJ) Office of Justice Programs (OJP) and the Department of Health and Human Services’ (HHS) Center for Disease Control and Prevention (CDC) established this Federal Medicolegal Death Investigation (MDI) Interagency Working Group (MDI-IWG) to coordinate Federal initiatives to strengthen the MDI system and support death investigation services practiced by medical examiner and coroner offices (ME/Cs) across the United States.
+The MDI-IWG commenced in March 2018, is co-chaired by senior leadership from OJP and CDC and builds upon the work of prior Federal MDI working groups.

-The mission of the MDI-IWG is to provide a forum for the discussion, conception, and sharing of information related to programmatic activities that support MDI systems.
+The mission of the MDI-IWG is to provide a forum for the discussion, conception, and sharing of information related to Federal programmatic activities that support MDI systems.
 The group will facilitate the coordination and collaboration between federal agencies with an interest in supporting MDI systems and their role in national public safety and health initiatives and strategies.

-• Developing technologies and other solutions to facilitate information and data sharing between MDI offices, toxicology laboratories and federal, state, and local entities.
+- Developing technologies and other solutions to facilitate information and data sharing between MDI offices, toxicology laboratories, and federal, state, and local entities.

-• Reducing the shortage of forensic pathologists.
+- Addressing the shortage of forensic pathologists.

-• Coordinating MDI research priorities.
+- Coordinating MDI research priorities.

 MDI-IWG Co-Chairs: